Toric mirrors and test configurations: Introduction and main results

 As in the previous paper \cite{Stoppa_LargeComplex}, we are interested in understanding what conditions must be satisfied by the LG potential $W_X(L)$ if it is mirror to a $K$-semistable pair $(X, L)$ (the present paper can be read independently of \cite{Stoppa_LargeComplex}).

-Recall that $K$-semistability is defined by requiring that a numerical weight attached to certain polarised one-parameter degenerations, known as the Donaldson-Futaki invariant of test-configurations, is nonnegative (see \cite{Gabor_book} for a general introduction).
+Recall that $K$-semistability is defined by requiring that a numerical weight attached to certain polarised one-parameter degenerations, known as the Donaldson-Futaki invariant of test configurations, is nonnegative (see \cite{Gabor_book} for a general introduction).

-If $(\cX, \cL) \to \PP^1$ is a regular compactified toric test configuration for $(X, L)$, i.e. the total space $\cX$ is smooth, toric and the map is equivariant (this can be assumed for testing $K$-semistability), we can apply Hodge-theoretic mirror symmetry to the family $(\cX, \cL)$ (in the very general form appearing in the work \cite{CoatesCortiIritani_hodge} of Coates, Corti, Iritani and Tseng, which also contains an extensive list of references to previous results due to several authors).
+If $(\cX, \cL) \to \PP^1$ is a regular compactified toric test configuration for $(X, L)$, i.e. the total space $\cX$ is smooth, toric and the map is equivariant, with $\cL$ ample (all this can be assumed for testing $K$-semistability), we can apply Hodge-theoretic mirror symmetry to the family $(\cX, \cL)$ (in the very general form appearing in the work \cite{CoatesCortiIritani_hodge} of Coates, Corti, Iritani and Tseng, which also contains an extensive list of references to previous results due to several authors).
 As we recall in Section \ref{DFResSec}, this allows to write the Donaldson-Futaki invariant $\DF(\cX, \cL)$ intrinsically on the mirror LG model

 where $\T$ is dual to the structure torus of $\cX$.